serokell/blog-posts/typescript-for-haskellers/article.md

 ```

 Let's move to distributive conditional types.
-`Exclude` type may looks strange, but what if we will pass union types here?
+`Exclude` type may look strange, but what if we will pass union types here?
-It will simply exclude such types in union `T` which exists in union `U` setting `never` in other cases.
-Where `never` type describe the type of values that never present.
+It will simply exclude such types in union `T` which exists in union `U` setting `never` in other cases, where the [`never`](https://www.tutorialsteacher.com/typescript/typescript-never) type describes the type of values that will never occur.

 ```typescript
 type Exclude<T, U> = T extends U ? never : T;
 ```

-You may think about it as about two nested cycles.
+You may think about it as two nested cycles.
-For each type in `T` and for each type in `U`, if `T extends U`, return `never`, and otherwise return `T`.
+For each type in `T` and each type in `U`, if `T extends U`, return `never`.
+Otherwise, return `T`.

 ```typescript
 type A = "a" | "b" | "c";